indexed-finance/docs/protocol/rebalancing/adding-tokens.md

 ## Initialization

 When a token reaches its minimum balance, it is marked as ready and its weight is set.
-Unlike other weight changes which modify weights by `weight*swapFee / 2`, when a token is becoming initialized its weight will be set to the minimum weight plus a factor proportional to the amount it exceeded the minimum balance.
+Unlike other weight changes which modify weights by 1% per hour, when a token is initialized its weight will be set to the minimum weight plus a factor proportional to the amount it exceeded the minimum balance.
 The reason for this is that tokens with low weights are subject to larger price fluctuations, and it is possible to swap in up to 50% of the current balance the pool holds in some token.
-If the token's balance is substantially higher than its weight, it will be priced lower than it should and people will have an incentive to buy it from the pool, even though we are looking to increase the pool balance of that token.
+If the token's balance is substantially higher than its weighted proportion of the pool value, it will be priced lower than it should and people will have an incentive to buy it from the pool, even though we are looking to increase the pool balance of that token.

 The weight factor is: $$\frac{W_{min} \cdot \left( B_{t} - B_{t}^{min}\right)}{B_{t}^{min}}$$ so when the token is initialized, its weight is set to $$W_{min} \cdot \frac{1 + \left(B_{t} - B_{t}^{min}\right)}{B_{t}^{min}}$$ where $$B_{t}$$ is the pool's balance in that token including the amount gained in the transaction.